Arcadia-Science/ProteinCartography/README.md

 The pipeline supports two modes: **From-Query** and **From-Folder**.

 ### From-Query Mode
-In this mode, the pipeline starts with a set of input proteins of interest in PDB and FASTA format and performs broad BLAST and Foldseek searches to identify hits.
+In this default mode, the pipeline starts with a set of input proteins of interest in PDB and FASTA format and performs broad BLAST and Foldseek searches to identify hits.
 The pipeline aggregates all hits, downloads PDBs, and builds a map.
 The pipeline is implemented in [`Snakefile`](Snakefile).
 ![rulegraph](rulegraph.png)

 #### Inputs